84 Sights in Potsdam, Germany (with Map and Images)

 Garnisonkirche

 The Garrison Church was a Protestant church in the historic centre of Potsdam.
 Built by order of King Frederick William I of Prussia according to plans by Philipp Gerlach from 1730 to 1735, it was considered as a major work of Prussian Baroque architecture.
 With a height of almost 90 metres, it was Potsdam's tallest building and shaped its cityscape.
 In addition, the Garrison Church was part of the city's famous "Three Churches View" together with the St. Nicholas Church and the Holy Spirit Church.
 After it was damaged during the British bombing in World War II, the East German authorities demolished the church in 1968.
 After the German reunification, the Garrison Church is currently being rebuilt as a centre for remembrance and reconciliation.
+The first section opened in 2024, containing a Coventry chapel, an exhibition about the history of the place and a viewing platform at a height of 57 meters.

 Wikipedia: Garrison Church (Potsdam) (EN), Facebook, Website